Skip to main content

 Debrief: Very often the same fear comes up multiple times.
 This goes to show that we’re all in the same boat and feel similar so don’t feel like you’re the only one who feels some way or be embarrassed about how you feel.
 It can be very powerful to let the participants give advice and kind words about the hopes and fears.
 Be careful not to over lead this one and don’t be afraid of the quiet; use it.

-HIGH TIDE, LOW TIDE, FORECAST
+HIGH TIDE, LOW TIDE, FORECASTpaddle for a canoe

 Ask everyone to think of their highlight (high tide), the low point or challenge (low tide) and the thing that they look forward to or hope to do in the future (forecast).